 It’s interesting to note that some would define Innovation to be the “gale of creative destruction”, which describes the process of industrial mutation that continuously revolutionizes the economic structure from within, incessantly destroying the old one, incessantly creating a new one.
-(Wikipedia — Innovation)
+(Joseph Schumpeter: Capitalism, Socialism and Democracy)

 Since my time with the Singapore Management University in the early part of the last decade, I have witnessed innovation going from a “nice to have” to an essential part of all businesses today.
 The saying goes, “innovate or die”, and in the face of accelerating technological progress, companies must continually destroy the old, and create the new.